tessel/t2-docs/API/Hardware_API.md

 ---------|--------|-------------------|---------
 portName | String | either 'A' or 'B' | no

-Leaving out the port name will turn on power to both ports.
+Leaving out the port name will turn on power to both ports, i.e. `tessel.open()`.

 **tessel.close:**

-Close power to one or both Tessel ports.
+Disallow power to one or both Tessel ports.

 ```js
 tessel.close(portName);